-Matthew Taylor Renumeration (1) Comments Base remuneration € 779 145 Includes Belgian base remuneration as well as Belgian and foreign director fees (2) Short-term variable remuneration € 477 521 Annual variable remuneration, based on 2017 performance Mid-term variable remuneration € 95 504 Mid-term variable remuneration, based on 2015-2017 performance Long-term variable remuneration: - Stock option grant 30 000 options Number of stock options granted - Performance share units 16 500 units Number of performance share units granted Pension € 155 384 Defined Contribution Plan Other remuneration elements € 55 353 Includes company car and risk insurances
+Matthew Taylor Renumeration (1) Comments Base remuneration € 802 261 Includes Belgian base remuneration as well as Belgian and foreign director fees (2) Short-term variable remuneration - Annual variable remuneration, based on 2018 performance Long-term variable remuneration: - Stock option grant 20 000 options Number of stock options granted - Performance share units 0 units Number of performance share units granted See also section 8 of the Remuneration Report Pension € 163 949 Defined Contribution Plan Other remuneration elements € 50 507 Includes company car and risk insurances

-- (1) In respect of 2017. - The base remuneration includes the remuneration received by the Chief Executive Officer in his capacity as a Director.
+- (1) In respect of 2018. - (2) The base remuneration includes the remuneration received by the Chief Executive Officer in his capacity as a Director.

-7. Remuneration of the other Bekaert Group Executive members in respect of 2017
+7. Remuneration of the other Bekaert Group Executive members in respect of 2018

-The amount of the remuneration and other benefits granted directly or indirectly to the BGE members other than the Chief Executive Officer, by the Company or its subsidiaries, in respect of 2017 is set forth below on a global basis
+The amount of the remuneration and other benefits granted directly or indirectly to the BGE members other than the Chief Executive Officer, by the Company or its subsidiaries, in respect of 2018 is set forth below on a global basis.